-CEOs also need to be able to work in both the present, and the future.
-If a CEO is not able to do this, many organizations will seek out strategic partners.
+CEOs also need to be able to work in both the present and the future.
+If a CEO is not able to do offer both short term and long term visions, their organization may seek out strategic partners as a replacement.
 Stephen Clasko, MD, MBA, President and CEO of Thomas Jefferson University and Jefferson Health System advises, “You should always have five people under you who think they can do a better job than you, and three of them that are right.”

 “In a high-paying urban setting, we have seen certain systems fail to develop any specialty or strength to establish the system as a top hospital choice.
 In contrast, systems that were once rated as fine, or as better than mediocre, become incredibly serious systems by developing a great managed care or physician affiliation system.”

-Have you seen your organization make these mistakes in the past?
+Have you seen your organization make any these mistakes in the past?
 Work together with top management to develop a plan to avoid these preventable slipups.

 We’ve created a few helpful surveys applicable for both candidates and hiring managers to keep you at the top of your potential.